Applying for Aid

 - You (and your parents if you are considered dependent) will need to complete a Verification Worksheet which usually confirms household members, number in college, and if a federal tax return was filed.

 - If you did file a federal tax return, you (and your parents, if dependent) can use the Data Retrieval Tool (preferred process) which transfers IRS tax return information to the FAFSA.

-- For those students and families who have not been able to successfully use the Data Retrieval Tool or obtain a tax return transcript from irs.gov, they are allowed to submit a complete signed copy of their IRS 1040,1040-A, or 1040-EZ to complete verification.
+- For those students and families who have not been able to successfully use the Data Retrieval Tool or obtain a tax return transcript from irs.gov, they are allowed to submit a complete signed copy of their IRS 1040 with Schedules 1, 2, and 3 if used to complete verification.

-- For parents and independent students and their spouses who do are not required to file a federal tax return, they must obtain an IRS Verification of Non-filing (VNF) document which provides proof that the IRS has no record of a filed Form 1040, 1040-A, or 1040-EZ for the tax year 2019 either online or completing a form by using the 4506T or 4506T EZ.
+- For parents and independent students and their spouses who do are not required to file a federal tax return, they must obtain an IRS Verification of Non-filing (VNF) document which provides proof that the IRS has no record of a filed Form 1040 for the tax year 2020 either online or completing a form by using the 4506T.

 - If independent students or families are not able to obtain an IRS Verification of Non-Filing (VFN) document through the IRS, the individual is permitted to submit a signed statement that certifies that the individual: